 Categories

 Keys to Learning Hindi: 2.
 Learning to Speak

-There are two places I recommend you to start at when you are beginning to learn to speak Hindi (after you’ve learnt to read).
-There’s another book by Rupert Snell called Complete Hindi, and there’s the Hindi University YouTube channel.
-When I first started learning how to speak, I used Complete Hindi, and once I […]
+There are two places I recommend starting when you begin to learn to speak Hindi (after you’ve learnt to read).
+There’s a book by Rupert Snell called Complete Hindi and the Hindi University YouTube channel.
+I’ll show you how I use them both.

+Categories